 Micromyrtus ciliata propagates easily from cuttings and flowers while quite small.

-Micromyrtus… From Greek micros, small and the genus Myrtus, generally referring to the small growth habit of most species.
+Micromyrtus – From Greek micros (μῑκρός) meaning ‘small’ and the genus Myrtus, generally referring to the small growth habit and perhaps the foliage of most species.

 ciliata – From Latin cilium, meaning ‘eyelash’, referring to the stiff hairs, that can be seen with a handlens, on the leaf edges of this species.

 This species is not considered to be at risk of extinction in the wild.